box/box-python-sdk/docs/collaboration.md

 Get Collaborations on a File
 ----------------------------

-To retrieve an iterable of collaborations on a specified file you can use `client.collaborations()`.
+To retrieve an iterable of collaborations on a specified file you can use `file.collaborations(limit=None, marker=None, fields=None)`.

 ```python
 file_id = '2222'